 The Giving Shapes is a collaborative project between harpist/vocalist Elisa Thorn and pianist/vocalist Robyn Jacob that formed in fall 2017 at the Banff Centre for the Arts.
 The project triangulates aspects of new music, creative music, and song-writing, combining their classical training and their involvement with the Canadian creative and indie music scenes.
 Though they originally met while both pursuing degrees in classical music at UBC in 2007, they share an interest in many musical styles.
 Their sound reflects broad influences from artists including Nico Muhly, Bjork, Jonny Greenwood, David Lang, and Caroline Shaw.

-Their debut album, Earth Leaps Up, will be released on elsewhere music on Feb 24, 2020.
-It is currently available as a digital pre-release on bandcamp.
+Their debut album, Earth Leaps Up, was released on elsewhere music on Feb 24, 2020.
+It has enjoyed radio play on stations such as CBC, BBC, and KEXP.

 Thorn and Jacob are interested in merging the familiar with the new, and draw from their wide range of influences to create music that is honest.
 Their approach involves equal parts of intellect and feeling, pursuing both accessibility and experimentation equally.
 The process of songwriting varies from song to song, but usually one of them brings in a kernel, and the two develop parts together, parts on their own, then back to different possibilities together.